• Skip to primary navigation

 A banana margarita garnished with a lime slice, sitting on three white marble coasters, with bananas in the background.

-There are lots of creative ways to make a margarita, such as this bourbon margarita, this mango & jalapeno margarita or this guava margarita.
+There are lots of creative ways to make a margarita, such as this bourbon margarita, this lychee margarita, this blackberry margarita, this mango & jalapeno margarita or this guava margarita.

-For other fruit summer drinks, try this mango tango drink, this strawberry gimlet or these watermelon shooters.
+For other fruity summer drinks, try this mango tango drink, this strawberry gimlet, this coconut milk piña colada or these watermelon shooters.

 Jump to: